AtB-AS/org/rfc/0001_this-repository.md

 ## Summary

-This proposes an implementation of the proposed Governance model (meritocratic light™) and a way to move RFC/DesignDocs over to open platform.
+This proposes an implementation of the proposed Governance model (meritocratic light™) and a way to move RFC over to open platform.
 With this implementation on GitHub, we also get a way of doing formal decisions and trackable discussions over time for historic contexts.

 This solution is just the initial foundation and we should build on top of this continuously as we find our way.